Cox provides cable Internet, TV, and home phone plans — often bundled together in “double play” and “triple play” bundle plans.

 Overall, Cox is a “middle of the road” pick for customers who want a mix of quality and value.

 If premium services are a key consideration, and you’re lucky enough to live in an area with 100% fiber networks from companies like Google or Verizon, then fiber is the ideal choice.
-The upload speeds are dramatically higher and latency is much better, which makes a huge difference for video conferencing and using cloud-based applications.
+The upload speeds are dramatically higher and latency tends to be much better.
+This can make a huge difference for video conferencing and cloud-based applications.

-Most of us exist somewhere in between “occasional user” and “power user,” and Cox is a great pick in that middle area.
+Most of us fall somewhere between “occasional” and “power” users, and Cox is a great pick in that middle area.

 Digital Cable Channels on Cox: Contour TV